Solar tracker maker FTC Solar's shares jump 17% in Nasdaq debut

-Shares of FTC Solar Inc (FTCI.O) jumped as much as 19% in their Nasdaq debut on Wednesday, driven by rising investor interest in companies expected to benefit from U.S. President Joe Biden's green energy initiatives.
+(Reuters) - Shares of FTC Solar Inc jumped as much as 19% in their Nasdaq debut on Wednesday, driven by rising investor interest in companies expected to benefit from U.S. President Joe Biden’s green energy initiatives.

 The solar tracker system provider’s stock opened at $15.21, up from its $13 initial public offering price, valuing the company at $1.25 billion.